How often should you get a raise?

 Be a proactive employee and create a map of personal achievements leading to a raise, writing down the actionable items after each performance discussion.

 This helps keep track of your professional growth and stands at the bottom of a well-backed up discussion.
+(It would be perfectly reasonable to ask for a raise when you are a new hire and your probation period is over.)

 Should you ask for a raise after 6 months?